Advertiser Disclosure

 • Our Rating: 4.3 / 5

 Quontic Bank has some of the best rates available on CDs with terms under two years.
-The standout is the one-year CD, which offers an even higher APY than CIT Bank’s attractive six-month CD.
+The standout is the 3 month CD, which offers nearly a 5.00% APY.

 Quontic also shines thanks to an all-digital application that takes just a few minutes to complete and a relatively low minimum opening deposit, which makes its products accessible to savers without a lot of cash in the bank.
 However, keep the hefty early withdrawal penalties in mind, and don’t invest more than you can leave untouched.